 Retrogradation properties.

 Retrogradation takes place when amorphous starch molecules in aqueous medium (gelatinized starch paste) recrystallize to form double helical crystallites with accompanying loss of water-binding capacity.
 Starch retrogradation is accelerated by increasing the concentration of starch in the paste, increasing amylose content, increasing chain length of amylopectin and freeze-storage of starch paste (Wang et al., 2016).
 Amylose re-association is largely responsible for initial hardening of gel.
 The long term gelling and retrogradation are mostly determined by amylopectin re-crystallization.
 The retrograded starch paste exhibit lower enthalpy and transition temperatures than native starch granule (Table 5).
 The transition temperatures are 15-20 oC and 7-10 oC, for cassava and wheat starch, respectively, lower than those for gelatinisation of native starch granule.
 This trend was ascribed to weaker crystallinity of retrograded starch (Singh et al., 2003).
 The extent of decrease was higher in cassava starch than wheat, corn and potato starch paste.
-This could be ascribed to high tendency of cassava starch molecules crystallise during cooling or cold storage.
+This could be ascribed to high tendency of cassava starch molecules to crystallise during cooling or cold storage.
 Furthermore, wheat contain higher proteins which accounts for improved emulsifying ability and facilitate protein–starch interactions resulting in high water-binding capacity.
-This has negating effect against recrystallization of starch molecular during the storage time (Wu et al., 2010).
+This has negating effect on recrystallization of starch molecules during the storage time (Wu et al., 2010).
 However, Zhao and Saldaña (2019) reported that pressurised hot water treatment of starch gave retrograded starch with higher transition temperature and enthalpy than native starches.

 The differences in retrogradation is influenced by amount and type of starch crystallinity.
 The transition temperatures (To, Tp and Tc) of retrograded starch exhibit inverse and positive relationship with proportions of type A- and B-granules, respectively (Singh et al., 2010).
 This suggests that higher proportions of A-granules retrograded more than their B or C counterparts.
 Generally, the differences in thermal properties for starches between gelatinisation and retrogradation are ascribed to variations in amylose content, non-starch content, size and shape of the granules (Singh et al., 2003).

 Pasting properties.

 Pasting occurs after gelatinization, leading to the formation of amylose-amylopectin paste and gel network.
-Pasting properties are characterized by rapid visco-analyser (Zhu, 2015) or Brabender visco-amylograph..
+Pasting properties are determined by rapid visco-analyser (Zhu, 2015) or Brabender visco-amylograph..
 The pasting properties are investigated in terms of pasting temperatures, and viscosities which are characterized as peak, breakdown, and setback viscosities.
-The pasting properties of different starches are summarized in Table 4.
+The pasting properties of different starches are summarized in Table 6.
 The breakdown viscosity levels for cassava starches were generally half the peak viscosities, and similar trend was observed in some wheat, maize and potato starches.
 The Factors affecting pasting behavior are amylose contents and proportion of ingredients in the food system.
 Waxy cassava starches exhibited a narrow range of viscosities (Morante et al., 2016b) probably due to low amount of amylose contents.
 In a study on wheat starch, peak viscosity exhibited negative correlation with amylose content (Zeng et al., 1997).
-Cassava starches are associated with low pasting temperatures due to high levels of negatively charged phosphate groups in the cassava starch structures, and viscosity development starts at lower temperatures.
+Cassava starches are associated with low pasting temperatures due to high levels of negatively charged phosphate groups in the cassava starch structures; viscosity development starts at lower temperatures.
 The higher contents of proteins and lipids, and subsequent formation of lipid-amylose complex could be the reason for higher pasting temperatures in cereal and potato starches.
 During cooling, the paste transforms into a gel.
 The cold paste of cassava starches are low in viscosities due to significant starch granules breakdown.
-Cassava starches with low peak viscosities (1.6x103–2.3x103 cP) exhibited better culinary properties (cooking time, cooking loss and cooking weight) of cassava flour than starches with higher peak viscosity (2.3x103-2.8x103 cP) (Nuwamanya et al., 2010a).
+Cassava starches with low peak viscosities (1.6x103–2.3x103 cP) exhibited better culinary properties (cooking time, cooking loss and cooking weight) than starches with higher peak viscosity (2.3x103-2.8x103 cP) (Nuwamanya et al., 2010a).

 Viscoelastic properties.